Temperature and Mental Health: Evidence from Helpline Calls: Results

 \subsection{Dynamic Effects}

 In this section, I examine the dynamic effects of temperature on mental health.
-So far, this analysis has focused on on-the-day temperature impacts and ignored potential delayed impacts.
-However, it is possible that the increase in call volume on days with extreme temperatures is due to exposure to several days of suboptimal temperature levels.
-To this end, I construct two variables, one that indicates the number of days in the previous week that were extremely hot (i.e., $>$ 25$^{\circ}$C) and one that indicates the number of days in the previous week that were extremely cold (i.e., $<$ 0$^{\circ}$C).
-To test whether past temperatures have an impact on today`s helpline call volume, I include the newly constructed variables in the regression and interact them with the respective indicators for on-the-day average temperatures below 0$^{\circ}$C and above 25$^{\circ}$C. The results of this empirical exercise are shown in Table \ref{tab:results_r3}.
+Up until now, this analysis has focused on on-the-day temperature impacts and ignored potential build up effects.
+It is possible that the increase in call volume on days with extreme temperatures is due to exposure to several days of suboptimal temperature levels.
+To this end, I follow the approach of \cite{somanathan2021impact}.
+I construct new variables indicating the number of days in the last three, five, or seven days that were extremely hot (i.e., $>$ 25$^{\circ}$C), and the number of days in the last three, five, or seven days that were extremely cold (i.e., $<$ 0$^{\circ}$C).
+To test whether past temperatures have an impact on today`s helpline call volume, I include the newly constructed variables in the baseline regression equation outlined in equation (\ref{eq:3}).
+The results of this empirical exercise are shown in Table \ref{tab:results_r3}.

 \\ I do not find convincing evidence of an impact of past exposure to hot temperature extremes on present mental health.
-Coefficients for the number of hot days in the past week and their interactions with contemporaneous temperature are close to zero and statistically insignificant.
+Coefficients for the number of hot days in the previous three, five, and seven days are close to zero and statistically insignificant.
 Magnitude of point estimate for average on-the-day temperature is close to that of the estimates in the baseline specification in absolute value and highly significant.
 I interpret these findings as supporting evidence of the existence of an instant adverse effect of extremely hot temperatures on mental health.
-However, the results provide suggestive evidence of a cold build-up.
-The coefficient for the count of cold days in the past week is weakly statistically significant.
-One additional cold day in the previous week leads to a 0.6 percent increase in on-the-day call volume.
-The coefficient for the contemporaneous temperature is smaller in magnitude than in the base specification and is imprecisely estimated.
+The results provide suggestive evidence of a cold build up.
+The coefficients for the counts of cold days in the past three, five, and seven days are significant across all specifications.
+For example, one additional cold day in the previous three days translates to a 1.1 percent increase in on-the-day call volume.
+The coefficient for the contemporaneous temperature is smaller in magnitude than in the base specification and imprecisely estimated.